Leptomeningeal cancer: Tumor markers

+Recently cell-free DNA in cerebrospinal fluid has been evaluated as a means of detecting tumor-specific somatic mutations using next-generation sequencing, offering potential for improved tumor detection.

 Treatment

 There is currently no cure for leptomeningeal disease as the tumor is hard to eradicate.
 Current treatments for leptomeningeal tumors are palliative.
 The goals for treatment include prolonging survival and stabilizing neurological symptoms.

 Radiotherapy

 Radiotherapy is used mostly for focal type of NM due to the nature of damage and success rate associated with the treatment.
 Radiotherapy targets the tumor and destroys the collective tissues of cancerous cells.

+Proton therapy, which delivers radiation via charged protons rather than X-rays, has recently shown promise as an effective treatment for leptomeningeal disease.

 Chemotherapy

-Chemotherapy is injected directly into the cerebrospinal fluid, either by lumbar puncture (“spinal tap”) or through a surgically implanted device called an Ommaya reservoir.
+Chemotherapy is injected directly into the cerebrospinal fluid, either by lumbar puncture ("spinal tap") or through a surgically implanted device called an Ommaya reservoir.
 Intrathecal Therapy is preferred since intravenous chemotherapy do not penetrate the BBB.
 The most common chemicals used are liposomal cytarabine (DepoCyte) and intrathecal methotrexate (MTX).

 The downside of a spinal tap diagnosis is that while it is highly accurate and reliable, it can also report false-negative results.
 Chemotherapy is delivered intrathecally as it is hard for drugs to make it into the central nervous system.
 Intrathecal chemotherapy can only penetrate a few millimeters.
 If the tumor is any thicker, radiation is given to shrink it down.

 The treatment is done to reduce pressure on the brain caused by any cerebrospinal fluid buildup and to reduce the number of cancer cells causing the pressure.
 For the best care, patients should see a physician who regularly treats leptomeningeal cancer and is most up-to-date on medicines that penetrate the blood-brain barrier, how to treat the symptoms, and clinical trials that might include patients with leptomeningeal cancer.